The CSFS Future of Food Global Dialogue Series presents:

 Thursday, February 11, 2021 from 12 p.m. to 1 p.m.
 PST

 Register with the link below:

-CSFS Associate Seminars are part of the CSFS Future of Food Global Dialogue Series, and are brought to you by the Centre for Sustainable Food Systems.
+The CSFS Future of Food Global Dialogue Series is brought to you by the Centre for Sustainable Food Systems.